-In total the survey results identified 160 organizations and/or agencies (hereafter we'll refer to the network term, nodes, to refer to the organizations and agencies in the network) working on land and water conservation efforts in the Hill Country.
+In total, the survey results identified 160 organizations and/or agencies (hereafter, the network term, nodes, will be used to refer to the organizations and agencies in the network) working on land and water conservation efforts in the Hill Country.
 Each node, their mission, contact information, and geography they work in can be found in Appendix D.